kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 ## Active Listening

 **Active listening** refers to the process of matching visible positive listening behaviors (showing the speaker that you are listening) with positive cognitive listening practices (actually listening to understand the speaker).
 As a result, you are able to fully hear and comprehend what someone is saying.
 Active listening can help address many of the listening barriers that were discussed earlier.
-Some techniques that promote active listening include paying attention, showing you are listening, paraphrasing what the speaker says, asking questions, suspending judgement, and respoding respectfully.
+Some techniques that promote active listening include paying attention, showing you are listening, paraphrasing what the speaker says, asking questions, suspending judgement, and responding respectfully.

 > 📺 Watch the following video for an introduction to active listening.